VincentToups/emacs-utils/monads.md

       Combine computations over multiple possibilities.")

 Note here that `tbl!` is is just sugar for `make-hash-table`.
-The nearest equivalent to what we've called `monadic-let*` is `mlet*_` which takes as its first argument a monad represented as a hash table.
+The nearest equivalent to what we've called `monadic-let*` is `mlet` (the star is removed because monadic binding mostly makes sense as a sequential thing) which takes as its first argument a monad represented as a hash table.
 In addition to the bind-chaining described above, it introduces a dynamic context wherein the functions `m-bind` and `m-return` are defined for that monad.
 Because we're in emacs, and everything just sits in one giant rotting pool of symbols, we prefix the monadic functions with `m-` to avoid future name collisions.
-The `_` at the end distinguishes `mlet*_` from `mlet*`.
-The only difference between these forms is that `mlet*` wraps its `body` in an implicit `m-return` so the result of an `mlet*` form is always a monadic value.
-Sometimes you want this, sometimes you don't.
 So the example above would be written in the following way using `monads.el`.

-    (mlet*_
+    (mlet
      monad-seq
      ((x (range 1 101))
       (y (range 1 101)))